Argentina’s Milei likens Hamas attack on Israel to the Holocaust

 “When we hear about the methods that were used this time, it reminds us of the atrocities of the Holocaust,” he added, according to remarks translated from Spanish by Herzog’s office.

-A total of 132 of the 250 hostages taken are still in Gaza, but 29 are presumed dead, Israel has said.
+A total of 132 of the 250 people taken hostage are still in Gaza, but 29 are presumed dead, Israel has said.

+Milei wore a metal tag around his neck with the slogan “bring them home now” in English and Hebrew, referring to remaining hostages.

-But the head of Jerusalem’s Yad Vashem memorial centre, has described comparisons as “simplistic… even if there are similarities in the genocidal intentions, sadism and barbarism of Hamas”.
+The head of Jerusalem’s Yad Vashem Holocaust memorial centre, has described comparisons between the October 7 attacks and Nazi Germany’s systematic extermination of Europe’s Jews as “simplistic… even if there are similarities in the genocidal intentions, sadism and barbarism of Hamas”.

-“The crimes that took place on October 7 are on the same level as Nazi crimes, but they are not the Shoah,” Dani Dayan told AFP last year, using another term for the Holocaust.
+“The crimes that took place on October 7 are on the same level as Nazi crimes, but they are not the Shoah,” Dani Dayan told AFP last year, using the Hebrew term for the Holocaust.

+Argentina is home to around 200,000 Jews — one of the largest communities in Latin America — and 12 out of the 18 Argentinian nationals residing in Nir Oz were captured in the Hamas attack.

+Inside Rotman’s house, only beds, Spanish-language books on the tango and a photograph of the communist revolutionary Ernesto “Che” Guevara remained.

 Milei, who was raised in a Catholic family but has studied Jewish scripture, placed a wreath near the eternal flame at the Hall of Remembrance at Yad Vashem on Wednesday.